andras-bodi-mate/WH1080WeatherStationDataUploader/README.md

 On Windows: Just start the run.bat file located in  the scripts directory.

+The program then will ask for the username and password of the időkép account.
+After that, it will start uploading the weather data every minute.

 ## Deleting saved weather data
 NOTE: This will remove ALL weather data that was saved.
 This can't be undone.